tonoarnau/nato-phonetic-alphabet-main/README.md

 ![Nato Game](./assets/game-banner.png)

 ## Learn the alphabet
-With this mini game and score high to be the smartest guy in the jungle.
-If you need help, click on the **NEED HELP?** link to learn new words.
+Play this mini game and score high to be the smartest guy in the jungle.
+If you need help, click on the **Need a Tip?** link to learn new words and then come back to get a chance to be the winner.

 ![Tips](./assets/tips-banner.png)